-Students experience and participate in planning and creating a food product in line with what's on trend, using the Design Cycle.
-Students create a self-designed article out of fabric using the Design principles.
+Students experience and participate in planning and creating a food product in line with what's on trend, using Design Principles.
+Students create a self-designed article out of fabric.
 The design needs to include embellishments to aid in the personalising of this product.